thetechguy2016/AglowOta/README.md

 You can add as many Projects as you want.
 Each project has N number of products.
 Have control over each product individually.

+**The very first time we provide the functionallity to update n number of devices just a click away.**

 ## We provide two different tracks to update your product for your ease.

 * Test Track